As rightly said to be

-- Full-Time Internship: A full-time internship where an intern works full time more that 30 hours per week, he has to also manage the attendance in college while he is doing this.
+- Full-Time Internship: A full-time internship where an intern works full time more than 30 hours per week, he has to also manage the attendance in college while he is doing this.

 - High School Internship: A high school internship is an internship available to and/or taken on by a student who is still finishing up high school.
 As an early internship program, high school internships are harder to find, particularly in the corporate world.

-- Internship Abroad: An internship abroad is internship done in other countries which will give the student more exposure, to go abroad and learn new techniques in whatever career he/she wants to achieve.
+- Internship Abroad: An internship abroad is an internship done in other countries that will give the student more exposure, to go abroad, and learn new techniques in whatever career he/she wants to achieve.

 - No-Credit Internship: Internships which college does not add on credits for is called NO-Credit internship, usually all colleges don’t add credits to marks memo when you show them the internship you did, if you want to really do the internship with credits you will have to ask college which company they are attached to so that you can add credits to memo.